Pamodi1022/Bus-Reservation-System/README.md

 # Bus Reservation System

-As a Computer Science undergraduate, I am excited to share my project on developing a Bus Reservation System.
 This project aims to create a user-friendly and efficient platform for customers to book and manage their bus tickets online.

 1. Customer Registration: Customers can create an account by providing their name, mobile number, email ID, city, and age.
 2. Bus Registration: Bus operators can register their buses by entering details such as bus number, total seats, starting and ending points, starting time, and fare.